 The Commission falls under the portfolio of the Attorney-General of Australia.
 The Commission works within the legal framework of Australian law.
 The most relevant legislation in the context of this post is the Sex Discrimination Act 1984, the most recent version of which can be accessed here (as at August 2016).

 The Commission has a number of specialist commissioners, with gender issues being primarily addressed by a ‘Sex Discrimination Commissioner’.
 The most recent Commissioner was Kate Jenkins who undertook her duties from April 2016 to April 2023.
-Kate’s replacement has yet to be announced.
+“She ends her term with the sincere thanks of the Albanese Labor Government for improving the lives of Australian women.”
+Kate is to be replaced by Dr Anna Cody, whose appointment will commence on 4 September 2023.

 “Human rights recognise the inherent value of each person, regardless of background, where we live, what we look like, what we think or what we believe.